Shame on the Moon

-"Shame on the Moon" is a song written by Rodney Crowell and first recorded for his eponymous 1981 album.
-It was subsequently covered by Bob Seger & The Silver Bullet Band, as the lead single from their 1982 album The Distance.
+"Shame on the Moon" is a song written and recorded by Rodney Crowell for his 1981 self-titled album.
+It was covered by Bob Seger & the Silver Bullet Band as the lead single from their 1982 album The Distance.

-Glenn Frey joins Seger on background harmony vocals on the song.
-The song spent four weeks at number two on the Billboard Hot 100 pop singles chart (blocked from the top spot by Patti Austin and James Ingram's "Baby, Come to Me" and by Michael Jackson's smash hit "Billie Jean") and topped the adult contemporary chart.
-The song also went to number 15 on the country chart in early 1983, marking Seger's only Top 40 entry on that chart.
+Glenn Frey joined Seger on background harmony vocals on the song.
+The song spent four weeks at number two on the Billboard Hot 100 pop singles chart and topped the adult contemporary chart.
+The song went to number 15 on the country chart in early 1983, marking Seger's only top 40 entry on that chart.

 Critical reception

-Billboard magazine reviewed the song favorably, saying that "his trademark acoustic guitar sets the tone, followed by an easygoing vocal and loping rhythm."
-Cash Box said that "fans of Bob Seger’s ballad side...will unquestionably take delight in this mostly-acoustic country/pop Rodney Crowell tune" since Seger "makes it his own."
+Billboard magazine reviewed the song favorably, saying that Seger's "trademark acoustic guitar sets the tone, followed by an easygoing vocal and loping rhythm."
+Cash Box said that "fans of Bob Seger's ballad side...will unquestionably take delight in this mostly-acoustic country/pop Rodney Crowell tune" since Seger "makes it his own."
+Kerrang! said, "This track is really the pits.
+Deadly dull.
+Sounds like he's had to resort to re-writing his back catalogue with all the style and grave of a sausage factory."

 Classic Rock History critic Janey Roberts rated it as Seger's 15th best song.

-Bob Seger's Comments
+Bob Seger's comments

-Speaking with Creem in 1983, Seger said: "It's more like a western song - a cowboy song - than it is a country & western song.
+Speaking with Creem in 1983, Seger said: "It's more like a western song — a cowboy song — than it is a country & western song.
 And the track is flawless, the best and tightest track on the album.
 We cut it in like two hours, and everyone decided it was the miracle track.
 But then we had to decide whether to use it or not because The Distance was going to be a real rock album.
 I purposely didn't write any medium-tempo songs for this one because I wanted it to be hard rocking with a few ballads for pacing.
 But we figured we'd throw it on and see what happened.
 The next thing we know, the Capitol guys are saying, 'That's the single!' (laughs) Fine!
 Whatever it takes!
 So thank you, Rodney.
 It's a great song, and I'm beholden to the lad for writing it."